viperproject/gobra-book/src/01/loops-binarysearch.md

 	// @ assert !found4
 }
 ```
-While we know for certain that 4 is not contained, the current postcondition does not provide any information about the index in other cases.
+While we know for certain that `4` is not contained, the current postcondition does not provide any information about the index in other cases.
 For example, it does not guarantee that the position of the first occurrence of duplicate 1s will be returned.
-We need to include in the contract that `idx` is _the position where target would appear in the sort order_.
+We need to include in the contract that `idx` is _the position where `target` would appear in the sort order_.
 ``` go
 // @ ensures 0 <= idx && idx <= len(arr)
 // @ ensures idx > 0 ==> arr[idx-1] < target
 // @ ensures idx < len(arr) ==>  target <= arr[idx]
 ```
 This stronger contract still follows from the loop invariants.
-Let us take a step back and take a look at the contract which has grown quite large:
+Let us take a step back and take a look at the contract, which has grown quite large:
 ``` go
 // @ requires forall i, j int :: {arr[i], arr[j]} 0 <= i && i < j && j < len(arr) ==> arr[i] <= arr[j]
 // @ ensures 0 <= idx && idx <= len(arr)